 Rule 22(4) requires that a matter raised during Senators' Statements must be one the senator considers should be brought to the urgent attention of the Senate.
 The rule also requires that the issue be one of "public consequence" that cannot be raised through other means.
 This gives senators considerable freedom in determining issues to raise as statements.

 The rule does, however, also impose some limits on statements.
-First, a statement must not anticipate any Order of the Day.
+First, a statement must not anticipate any item on the Orders of the Day.
 Second, matters raised during statements are not to be the subject of debate.
 Finally, statements must respect the usual rules governing the propriety of debate, which would include rule 51 prohibiting "personal, sharp or taxing speeches."
 When framing their statements, honourable senators should be aware of these limitations, which are built into the very structure of rule 22(4).

 In practice, Senators' Statements are normally used to comment on events, accomplishments, or anniversaries that the senator giving the statement views as important.
 This includes, for example, paying tributes or offering congratulations to distinguished Canadians or international figures.

 I again ask all honourable senators to remember that this chamber functions best when its business proceeds in a courteous and dignified manner.
 All honourable senators have a part to play in ensuring that this continues to be the case; they should show care in framing remarks, to ensure a useful and respectful exchange of ideas and information, without giving offence.
 The possibility of using the caucuses and the usual channels for consultations to address the appropriate topics for statements has been raised in the past, and could again be used to ensure that there is a clear understanding of the purpose of Senators' Statements.